EhrmannS/geometr/README.md

 visualise(`NC - NWBIR74` = nc_geom, fillcol = NWBIR74)
 ```

 A `geom` has the slot `@window`, which contains a reference window, so to speak.
-This reference window can be specified in many functions of `geometr`
+This reference window can be used or modified in many functions of `geometr`

 ``` r
 visualise(`Currituck` = currituck)